-U.S. market penetration of pressure sensitive plastic tape from the Italian firms Manuli, Boston, and Comet increased from to percent in 1973 and 1976, respectively.
-The share of the market supplied by imports from Braas of West Germany rose from percent in 1973 to percent in 1976.
-Combined market penetration by these firms gained an additional percent of the U.S. market, as it increased from percent in 1973 to 36.6 percent in 1976.
+f U.S. apparent consumption of all types of PSP aas, the only West German manufacturer with rgins, declined by about one-quarter from 1975 and to decline in January - May, 1977, as contrasted opliers of LTFV imports whose share of U.S. from 1975 to 1976 and continued to increase 377.

 Price data supplied by domestic producers and importers generally show that prices declined throughout 1975 and the first half of 1976, remained fairly constant during the rest of 1976, and then, in some instances, rose somewhat during January-May of 1977.
 The weighted average selling price of imported UPVC and polypropylene tape was consistently substantially less than that of domestic tape.